SartMa/inji-offline-verify/README.md

 ## Overview

 The **Inji Offline Verify Platform** is a comprehensive solution for verifiable credential verification that operates seamlessly both online and offline.
-Built in alignment with the [MOSIP Inji Verify problem statement](https://www.mosip.io/pdf/Inji_Verify_Offline_Verification.pdf), this monorepo delivers enterprise-grade verification capabilities for organizations managing field operations where network connectivity is unreliable.
+This monorepo delivers enterprise-grade verification capabilities for organizations managing field operations where network connectivity is unreliable.
 ### How It Works - Complete Process Flow

 **Organization Setup & Management:**